shapeshifter/shapeshifter-library-java/README.md

 Useful tools for creating a key pair, signing and verifying UFTP messages:

-* `org.lfenergy.shapeshifter.connector.tools.UftpKeyPairTool`
+* `org.lfenergy.shapeshifter.core.tools.UftpKeyPairTool`
-* `org.lfenergy.shapeshifter.connector.tools.UftpSignTool`
+* `org.lfenergy.shapeshifter.core.tools.UftpSignTool`
-* `org.lfenergy.shapeshifter.connector.tools.UftpVerifyTool`
+* `org.lfenergy.shapeshifter.core.tools.UftpVerifyTool`

 Each payload message `*.xml` has a `*Signed.xml` counterpart which contains the same message but signed (encrypted using the private key) in a `SignedMessage`.